msande231/msande231.github.io/assignment1.markdown

 (or may not) occur in your data.

-Save your gender inference, plot generation, and homophily code in a single script called tweet\_analysis.R.
+Save your gender inference, plot generation, and homophily code in a single script called `tweet\_analysis.py`.
 Your script should be completely self-contained (e.g., load all necessary libraries), and not contain any extraneous calculations.
 In particular, if you run the script in a directory that contains the tweet data and the baby name files, it